vera-univie/Tutorial-EPICS-EtherCAT/docs/source/quick_setup.rst

 First, we need to download the shell scripts that we will use for our quick setup.
 These can be found on our GitHub page under `github.com/vera-univie/Automated-Setup <https://github.com/vera-univie/Automated-Setup>`_.
-From there, download or clone the repository to the location on your computer where you would like your 'EPICS' and/or 'EtherCAT' folder to be located.
+From there, download or clone the repository to the location on your computer where you would like your *EPICS* and/or *EtherCAT* folder to be located.
 Then rename the folder from 'Automated-Setup' to 'EPICS'.

-This folder contains a 'scripts' folder, in which you will find all the shell scripts for this quick setup.
-Furthermore, this 'EPICS' folder will be the location where all your EPICS-related things will be installed in the process of this setup.
+This folder contains a *scripts* folder, in which you will find all the shell scripts for this quick setup.
+Furthermore, this *EPICS* folder will be the location where all your EPICS-related things will be installed in the process of this setup.

 EtherCAT Master
 --------------------------

 .. note::
     EtherCAT Master is a separate tool to EPICS, and we just so happen to be using them together.
-You can of course also install EPICS without having EtherCAT Master and still use all of its functionalities and use it with other devices. **If you do not want install EtherCAT Master, you can completely skip this step**.
+You can of course also install EPICS without EtherCAT Master and still use all of its functionalities and use it with other devices. **If you do not want install EtherCAT Master, you can completely skip this step**.

 .. important::
     Before installing the EtherCAT Master, make sure that you have an appropriate kernel running on your computer.
-You can follow `this guide <kernel_setup.html>`_ to get the same kernel as ours.
+You can follow **`our kernel setup guide <kernel_setup.html>`_** to get the same kernel as ours.
 Note that this can take multiple hours to install.

+To get started, open up a terminal window, and **cd** into *.../EPICS/scripts/*

+Make sure that you have the necessary permissions to execute the scripts in this folder:

+.. command-block:: shell+
+    sudo chmod u+x .

+skibidi